Jax imports

 No description has been provided for this image

-Here, we can directly control image SNR through the parameters distribution.signal_scale_factor (a phenomenological scale factor for the underlying signal) and distribution.variance_function (a function that computes the variance, or power spectrum, of the gaussian noise).
+Here, we can directly control image SNR through the parameters distribution.signal_scale_factor (a phenomenological scale factor for the underlying signal) and distribution.variance (the variance of the additive gaussian white noise).